Esri/arcgis-runtime-samples-android/java/distance-measurement-analysis/README.md

 1. Create an `AnalysisOverlay` object and add it to the analysis overlay collection of the `SceneView` object.
 2. Specify the start location and end location to create a `LocationDistanceMeasurement` object.
 Initially, the start and end locations can be the same point.
 3. Add the location distance measurement analysis to the analysis overlay.
 4. The `measurementChanged` callback will trigger if the distances change.
-You can get the new values for the `directDistance`, `horizontalDistance`, and `verticalDistance` from the `MeasurementChangedEvent` object returned by the callback.
+You can get the new values for the `directDistance`, `horizontalDistance`, and `verticalDistance` from the `measurementChangedEvent` object returned by the callback.

 ## Relevant API

 * AnalysisOverlay
 * LocationDistanceMeasurement
-* MeasurementChangedEvent

 ## Additional information